Brain Buddy

 What was your main goal when you first started your research project?

-For the Junior Design in Research application, we aimed to establish a foundational understanding of how light impulses are perceived on the ice within the context of hockey.
+For the Junior Design in Research application, we wanted to gain a fundamental understanding of how light pulses are perceived on the ice in the context of ice hockey.
 Our key questions were: How are these impulses perceived?

 The primary goal at this stage was to explore the potential of light stimuli as a training tool and validate the concept in early testing.